IndonesianDev/lydia-whatsapp/README.md

 ```bash
 > npm start
 ```
-Authenticate the QR code and send text Lydia to authenticated WhatsApp number.
+Authenticate the QR code.

+## Usage
+Send a text contain "Lydia" to bot or reply to existing message.